 Alan Raymond Fine has been a faculty member at the Carlson School since 1995.
 He was a founder of the Undergraduate Entrepreneurship Program (submitting a proposal for the program with Alfie Marcus, Priti Shah, Bruce Erickson, and Dick Cardozo [and which was ultimately approved by the curriculum committee in 1998]) and served as its first director.

 Rand Park is a Senior Lecturer in the Department of Strategic Management and Entrepreneurship.
-He currently teaches Corporate Responsibility and Ethics (MGMT 1005 and Honors MGMT 1005H), Corporate Responsibility and Ethics (CMBA 5824), and the Ethical Environment of Business (MBA 6315).
+He currently teaches Business Ethics, Corporate Responsibility & Sustainability (BA 2005 and BA 2005H, formerly MGMT 1005 and MGMT 1005H), Corporate Responsibility and Ethics (CMBA 5824), and Ethics and Leadership (MIMB 6882).

 Stuart Albert is an Associate Professor in the Strategic Management and Organization Department.
 Albert is an expert on the topic of timing.
 Some of his major publications include The Timing of Dissent and Towards a Theory of Timing: An Archival Study of Timing Decisions in the Persian Gulf War.

 NORMAN E. BOWIE is the former Elmer L Andersen Chair in Corporate Responsibility at the University of Minnesota.
 He has authored or edited 16 books and over 75 articles.
 Professor Bowie is the leading scholar in the application of Kant's moral philosophy to business.

 Previous Education Positions